Sophie Hagman: Introduction at court

 After becoming the mistress of Prince Frederick Adolf, Sophie Hagman was said to have studied French and etiquette.
 She was also given the name Sophie instead of the more common Anna Stina.
 On 2 January 1780, she was presented at the royal court at Gripsholm Castle as the official lover of Frederick Adolf by permission of king Gustav III of Sweden.
-It is likely that Gustav III gave his permission because of his admiration for the French court, where official mistresses was common.
-The informal presentation was unique, attracted a lot of attention and is related in most details by courtier Gustaf Johan Ehrensvärd:
+It is likely that Gustav III gave his permission because of his admiration for the French court, where official mistresses were common.
+The informal presentation was unique, attracted a lot of attention and is related in great detail by courtier Gustaf Johan Ehrensvärd:

 Duke Frederick had negotiated for permission from His Majesty to present Mamsell Hagman for the Crown Prince.
 His Majesty duly agreed to this, as it seemed, starting point for future privileges for her.
 Everything must happen according to a certain pattern at court.
 So did this.
 The Duke had instructed Count Leijonstedt to escort her from his apartments to that of the Crown Prince, where they Duke was already present, and announced to Countess Rosen that he had been given the permission of His Majesty to have her presented to the Crown Prince.
 When Leijonstedt announced himself as the escort of this beauty, the Duke himself left the room, received her and escorted her into the room of the Crown Prince, stepped forward and performed a presentation.
 Mamsell Hagman kissed his hand and started to converse the ladies, to whom she was also presented.
 Her conversation was relaxed and pleasant; she displayed much modesty and respect but no shyness or submission.
 The Duke did not sit, making it necessary for the ladies to remain standing, so that his Mamsell would not have to remain the only one standing.
 It would not have been possible for her to sit down in the presence of the Crown Prince.
 Countess Rosen, who noticed this, asked the Duke to sit, but he pretended not to hear, continued his conversation, and after the visit had passed one half hour, both the Duke and the beauty retired, satisfied and full of relief over this first step.
 The ladies of the Crown Prince, initially somewhat scandalised over this visit, soon found themselves content and spoke much to the advantage of Mamsell Hagman.
 The Duke had since long planned this and made himself the friend of all the ladies of the court.

 To be presented for the female members of the court, was a sign that she was accepted, as it was socially acceptable to present a mistress for male nobles, but not for female ones.